Presidency of Ulysses S. Grant: Treaty of Washington

-In April 1869, the U.S. Senate overwhelmingly rejected a proposed treaty which paid too little and contained no admission of British guilt for prolonging the war.
-Senator Charles Sumner spoke up before Congress; publicly denounced Queen Victoria; demanded a huge reparation; and opened the possibility of Canada ceded to the United States as payment.
-The speech angered the British government, and talks had to be put off until matters cooled down.
+In April 1869, the U.S. Senate overwhelmingly rejected President Johnson's proposed treaty that paid too little and contained no admission of British guilt for prolonging the war.
 Negotiations for a new treaty began in January 1871 when Britain sent Sir John Rose to America to meet with Fish.
 A joint high commission was created on February 9, 1871, in Washington, consisting of representatives from both Britain and the United States.
-The commission created a treaty where an international Tribunal would settle the damage amounts; the British admitted regret, not fault, over the destructive actions of the Confederate war cruisers.
+The commission created a treaty where an international tribunal would settle the damage amounts; the British admitted regret, not fault, over the destructive actions of the Confederate war cruisers, nor that charges of blockade running were included in the treaty.
 Grant approved and signed the treaty on May 8, 1871; the Senate ratified the Treaty of Washington on May 24, 1871.
 The Tribunal met on neutral territory in Geneva, Switzerland.
 The panel of five international arbitrators included Charles Francis Adams, who was counseled by William M. Evarts, Caleb Cushing, and Morrison R. Waite.
-On August 25, 1872, the Tribunal awarded United States $15.5 million in gold; $1.9 million was awarded to Great Britain.
-Historian Amos Elwood Corning noted that the Treaty of Washington and arbitration "bequeathed to the world a priceless legacy".
-In addition to the $15.5 million arbitration award, the treaty resolved some disputes over borders and fishing rights.
-On October 21, 1872, William I, Emperor of Germany, settled a boundary dispute in favor of the United States.
+On August 25, 1872, the Tribunal awarded the United States $15.5 million in gold; $1.9 million was awarded to Great Britain.